Click below to hear from some of our past and current MSc students

 Students will have access to:

-These services are enhanced further with a raft of online resources available to support your studies, which will be complemented with a range of onsite activities, if you are able to join us on campus from September.
+These services are enhanced further with a variety of online resources available to support your studies, which will be complemented with a range of onsite activities, for those who wish to attend on campus.

-In addition to academic support and tuition, the Institute and University also provide supplementary support during your studies, these include:
+In addition to academic support and tuition, the University also provides support during your studies, these include:

 The Queen Mary Advice and Counselling Service offer a free and confidential service for all Queen Mary students.